-- dataFile (string): path to the data file - header (array<character>): vector of header names - headerTypes (array<character>): vector of header types - observationNames (vector < string >): vector of observation names - observationTypes (vector<string>): vector of observation types - nbSSDoses (int): number of doses (if there is a SS column)
+- header (vector < character >): vector of header names - headerTypes (vector <character>): vector of header types - observationNames (vector < character>): vector of observation names - observationTypes (vector<character>): vector of observation types - nbSSDoses (integer): number of doses (if there is a SS column) - regressorsSettings (character): regressors interpolation method (either last carried forward or linear) - sheet (character): Name of the sheet in xlsx/xls file.
+If not provided, the first sheet is used.